Pat-Lafon/Cobb_Artifact/README.md

 benchmark files in `data/validation/*`.
 We provide a helpful script for this which can be run on each benchmark directory:

-`python3 scripts/synth.py underapproximation_type/data/validation/sizedlist/`
+- `python3 scripts/synth.py underapproximation_type/data/validation/sizedlist/`
+- `python scripts/synth.py underapproximation_type/data/validation/even_list/`
-`python3 scripts/synth.py underapproximation_type/data/validation/sortedlist/`
+- `python3 scripts/synth.py underapproximation_type/data/validation/sortedlist/`
+- `python scripts/synth.py underapproximation_type/data/validation/duplicatelist/`
-`python scripts/synth.py underapproximation_type/data/validation/uniquelist/`
+- `python scripts/synth.py underapproximation_type/data/validation/uniquelist/`
-`python scripts/synth.py underapproximation_type/data/validation/duplicatelist/`
+- `python scripts/synth.py underapproximation_type/data/validation/rbtree/`
-`python scripts/synth.py underapproximation_type/data/validation/even_list/`
+- `python scripts/synth.py underapproximation_type/data/validation/depth_bst/`
-`python scripts/synth.py underapproximation_type/data/validation/depthtree/`
+- `python scripts/synth.py underapproximation_type/data/validation/depthtree/`
-`python scripts/synth.py underapproximation_type/data/validation/complete_tree/`
+- `python scripts/synth.py underapproximation_type/data/validation/complete_tree/`

-After each invocation like:
+Each invocation of the form:
-`dune exec Cobb --no-buffer -- synthesis data/validation/uniquelist/prog1.ml` The corresponding files will be created/updated: `prog1.ml.abd` which contains the abduced type, `prog1.ml.syn` which contains the synthesized generator, and `prog1.ml.result.csv` which contains some statistics about the synthesis process.
-In general, we only expect minor changes in the time across various stages(though different hardware and environments may cause changes in solver behavior leading to deviations).
+`dune exec Cobb --no-buffer -- synthesis data/validation/uniquelist/prog1.ml` Will create / update the following files:
+- `prog1.ml.abd`: contains the abduced type,
+- `prog1.ml.syn`: contains the synthesized generator, and
+- `prog1.ml.result.csv`: contains some statistics about the synthesis process.

+In general, we only expect minor changes in the time across various stages (though different hardware and environments may cause changes in solver behavior leading to deviations).

-Once all the data has been collected(or just using the results files currently included), just run `make results` and view the produced latex table.
+Once all the data has been collected (or just using the results files currently included in the artifact), running `make results` will produce a latex table aggregrating the results.

 ### RQ2/3

-The data for Figure 11, Figure 12, and Figure 13 is produced by running the following commands in the `Cobb_PBT` directory:
+The data for Figures 11, Figures 12, and Figures 13 is produced by running the following commands in the `Cobb_PBT` directory:

 ```sh